nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Experienced git users will not necessarily need instruction on how to set up personal repositories (below).
 However, they should be aware of the project's workflow:

-* The main repository's master branch is the main development branch.
+* The main repository's ``master`` branch is the main development branch.
+The project maintains only this one branch and strives to maintain a mostly linear history on it.
+* Releases are made by creating a branch from the ``master`` branch and tagging the branch with the release number when ready, and then merging the release branch back to the ``master`` branch.
+Releases can be identified by a git tag, and a modified ``VERSION`` file in the branch.
+However, the modified ``VERSION`` file is not merged back to ``master``.

-* Releases are tagged changesets on the master branch.
-If a hotfix release must be made from a changeset in the past, a new hotfix support branch will be created and maintained for any such releases.
-Hotfix releases will be tagged from the hotfix support branch if it has diverged from master.
+  * If a hotfix release must be made to update a past release, a new hotfix support branch will be created by branching from the tip of the last relevant release.
+Changesets from ``master`` branch (such as bug fixes) may be cherry-picked to the hotfix branch.
+The hotfix release is tagged with the hotfix version number, and merged back to the ``master`` branch.

+* Merges to the ns-3 ``master`` branch are fast forwarded when possible, and commits can be squashed as appropriate, to maintain a clean linear history.
+Merge commits can be avoided in simple cases.

+  * More complicated merges might not be able to be fast forwarded, with the result that there will be a merge commit upon the merge.

-* Maintainers can commit obvious non-critical fixes (documentation improvements, typos etc.) directly into the master branch.
-Users who are not maintainers can create Merge Requests for small items such as these.
+* Maintainers can commit obvious non-critical fixes (documentation improvements, typos etc.) directly into the ``master`` branch.
+Users who are not maintainers can create GitLab.com Merge Requests for small items such as these, for maintainers to review.
-* For each new major feature, create a feature branch in your own fork.
-Create Merge Requests as needed to solicit review.
-Merge feature branches into master after review.
-Merged feature branches can then be deleted.
+* Maintainers can directly commit bug fixes to their maintained modules without review/approval by other maintainers, although a review phase is recommended for non-trivial fixes.
+Larger commits that touch multiple modules should be reviewed and approved by the set of affected maintainers.
+* When proposing code (new features, bug fixes, etc.) for a module maintained by someone else, the typical workflow will be to fork the ``nsnam/ns-3-dev.git`` repository, create a local feature branch on your fork, and use GitLab.com to generate a Merge Request towards ``nsnam/ns-3-dev.git`` when ready.
+The Merge Request will then be reviewed, and in response to changes requested or comments from maintainers, authors are are asked to modify their feature branch and rebase to the tip of ``ns-3-dev.git`` as needed.

 Setup of a personal repository
 ******************************